gaehlerm/SoftwareEngineering/README.md

 for vehicle in vehicles:
     vehicle.move(100)
 ```

+When looking at this code, you might ask yourself: "what is the point"?
+This is because the factory in python doesn't seem to be anything special.
+In Python, implementing a factory is particularly easy due to duck typing.
+In strongly typed languages like C++, you would have to use a base class and pointers to implement the `vehicles`.

 The crucial point of the factory is that you can create objects of different types depending on a string or whatever else you provide.